Top

 Water Logged Soils Lead to Stress

-On the flip side a strong plant with a developed root system can handle this unwanted “stress of nature” relatively well.
+On the flip side a strong plant with a developed root system can or may handle this unwanted “stress of nature” relatively well.

 Plants in the landscape already weakened from other climatic trauma such as hurricanes or tornadoes may show signs of excess water stress faster.